awantika10/Desgen/Contribution/CONTRIBUTING.md

 This documentation contains a set of guidelines to help you during the contribution process.

 We are happy to welcome all the contributions from anyone willing to improving this project.
 Thank you for helping out and remember, **no contribution is too small.**
-- Join the disord channel for regular updates
+- Join the discord channel for regular updates
 - Each participant/contributor will be assigned **2 issues (max)** at a time to work.
 - Participants are expected to follow project guidelines and coding style.
 - Participants/contributors have to give an update about their work in every **3 days** while completing issues.
 If not then the issue will be assigned to other.